jergas/ouroborus/birdcage/README.txt

 Note: Other optional Csound environment variables are available (not setting them will not affect Birdcage's functionality).
 For further information consult the Csound documentation.

-* Note that 32 y 64 bits referes to how Csound processes sound internally, and NOT to the architecture for which the software is compiled.
+* Note that 32 y 64 bits refers to how Csound processes sound internally, and NOT to the architecture for which the software is compiled.
 Both versions (32 and 64 bits) can be obtained for i368 or adm64 architectures.

 _____________________________________________________________________________________________________________